 The Galactic Center: Much of Professor Morris' research is aimed at understanding the innermost regions of our Milky Way Galaxy.
 This relatively extreme environment is characterized by high densities of stars, gas and energy, strong magnetic fields, and a supermassive black hole.
 All of this gives rise to a variety of phenomena not evident elsewhere, including stellar collisions, large-scale shocks, powerful magnetohydrodynamic displays, and perhaps a jet from the black hole.
 Dr. Morris uses radio, infrared, and X-ray observatories to learn as much as possible about this complex region and to elucidate its unusual phenomenology, much of which is likely to be important for understanding active galactic nuclei and galactic evolution.
-He is the Associate Director, and one of the founding members of the UCLA Galactic Center Group.
+He is one of the founding members of the UCLA Galactic Center Group.

 Massive Stellar Clusters: The Galactic center region contains three of the most massive stellar clusters in the Galaxy: the Arches cluster, the Quintuplet Cluster, and the Central cluster surrounding the Galactic black hole, all of which are young.
 Morris and colleagues have been been investigating several aspects of the dynamics of these clusters: their Galactic orbits, their internal dynamics (including mass segregation), and their inexorable disintegration in the tidal gravitational field of the Galaxy.
 One of the major questions that motivates these efforts is how these clusters formed: why do the unusual conditions in the Galactic center region favor the formation of such massive clusters?
 The answer to this question probably applies to all spiral galaxies having abundant gas in their nuclear region.